REG 01.25.05 - Procedure for Formatting, Adopting, and Publishing Policies, Regulations, and Rules (PRR Protocol)

 4.2.2 Proposed revisions to PRRs should edit the existing PRR by striking out language proposed for deletion and highlighting or underlining language that is new.

 4.2.3 New PRRs or proposed revisions to PRRs should be accompanied by information that summarizes the content of the new PRR or proposed revisions, suggests a proposed effective date, if other than the date of issuance, and lists related PRRs or other relevant information such as forms that the reader of the regulation might find useful.

 4.3 Publication of PRRs

 4.3.1 The official site for approved PRRs is NCSU PRR Website.
-When final approval is given by the authorized university officer, PRRs are to be forwarded to the Office of General Counsel for electronic publication on the PRR web page.
+When final approval is given by the authorized university officer, PRRs are to be forwarded to the Office of General Counsel along with a PRR Routing Sheet for electronic publication on the PRR web page.
 The Office of General Counsel will assign a number to the PRR, suggest edits to the title for indexing and/or subject matter clarification, insert the effective date and edit the informational section preceding the PRR to include related PRRs, forms, and additional relevant information.
 The Office of General Counsel will also add the PRR to the table of contents and site map and provide search terms for the web site search function.

 4.3.2 Any electronic re-publication of a PRR by any university unit must be by hyperlink to the PRR on the NCSU PRR Website.
 Units may publish web pages, handbooks, bulletins, brochures, and similar materials to provide information to faculty, staff, students and other constituent groups.
 To the extent that such materials reference Board of Governors or NC State PRRs, with or without including the text verbatim, there must be a disclaimer that establishes the pre-eminent authority of the PRR and a reference to the location of the official PRR.